bettermarks/nlp-handson/README.md

 2. install requirements: `pip install -r requirements.txt`
 3. run training script: `python train.py`
 4. run streamlit app: `streamlit run app.py`

+Once the above steps are done and things are working, you are ready for the interview :-)